paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/_Object-Oriented Analysis and Design 1a01887a9271475da7b3cd3f4efc9e0d.md

 We need a standard method/tool to document all this information; for this purpose we use `UML`.
 UML can be considered as the successor of object-oriented (OO) analysis and design.
 UML is powerful enough to represent all the concepts that exist in object-oriented analysis and design.
 UML diagrams are a representation of object-oriented concepts only.

+### **Tips for OOD Interview**

+**Clarify the scenario, write out user cases**

+Use case is a description of sequences of events that, taken together, lead to a system doing something useful.
+Who is going to use it and how they are going to use it.
+The system may be very simple or very complicated.

+Special system requirements such as multi-threading, read or write oriented.

+**Define objects**

+Map identity to class: one scenario for one class, each core object in this scenario for one class.

+Consider the relationships among classes: certain class must have unique instance, one object has many other objects (composition), one object is another object (inheritance).

+Identify attributes for each class: change noun to variable and action to methods.

+Use design patterns such that it can be reused in multiple applications.

 ## UML

 ![Screenshot 2021-11-08 at 05.31.51.png](_Object-Oriented%20Analysis%20and%20Design%201a01887a9271475da7b3cd3f4efc9e0d/Screenshot_2021-11-08_at_05.31.51.png)

-UML stands for Unified Modeling Language and is used to model the Object-Oriented Analysis of a software system.
+UML stands for **Unified Modeling Language** and is used to model the Object-Oriented Analysis of a software system.
 UML is a way of visualizing and documenting a software system by using a collection of diagrams, which helps engineers, businesspeople, and system architects understand the behavior and structure of the system being designed.

 Benefits of using UML: